 Salesforce Support Purchase Journey for the Franchise Model

 A similar representation below maps how Salesforce Customer 360 powers the purchase journey in the Agency model.

 Salesforce Support Purchase Journey for Agency Model

-As evident, Salesforce Customer 360 offers modularity and flexibility just like LEGO® blocks which allow OEMs to test new go to market strategies and take data driven decisions while operating their existing processes in parallel.
+As evident, Salesforce Customer 360 offers modularity and flexibility just like LEGO® blocks which allow OEMs to test new go-to-market strategies and make data-driven decisions while operating their existing processes in parallel.

-In my next article we will see how Salesforce Customer 360 can enable subscription based economy for OEMs.
+In my next article, we will see how Salesforce Customer 360 can enable a subscription-based economy for OEMs.

 For more information about how Salesforce is helping to transform the automotive industry, please visit here.